 Are you obliged to report under the respective legislation?

-The UK and the Australian Modern Slavery Act target domestic as well as foreign corporations.
+The UK and the Australian Modern Slavery Acts target domestic as well as foreign corporations.
 Any organization carrying out business or part of its business in the UK and/or Australia and has an annual turnover of £36m (UK) or AUD $100m (£56m ) (AU) is required to publish a modern slavery statement annually.
-The Australian Act extends further, requiring the public sector also to publish a statement.
+The Australian Act extends further, requiring public sector entities to also publish statements.
 Organizations are required to provide information on the measures taken to identify, address and prevent modern slavery in the organization’s supply chains.

 What information do you need to disclose in your Modern Slavery Statement?

 The Australian Modern Slavery Act requires that the modern slavery statement is approved by “the principle governing body of the reporting entity” and is signed by a responsible member of the entity.
 The statement must also be provided to the Australian Border Force which will publish the statement on an online central register.

 Depending on the type of organization, the UK Modern Slavery Act requires the statement to be approved and signed by a director, member or partner of the organization.
 Companies subject to the UK Act can chose to publish their statement on a government run register, but doing so is not mandatory.
 They are, however obliged to publish the statement on their website, with a clearly visible link to the statement on the website’s homepage.

 - Technical information